stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   description: An example template which launches instances.

-  parameter_groups:
+  parameter_groups: # Optional - helps to group parameters together
     - label: Instance parameters #human-readable label defining the associated group of parameters
       description: The parameters which are required to launch an instance. #description of parameter group
-      parameters: #Parameters are given same order as lauching an instance using openstack server create command
+      parameters: #Parameters are given same order as launching an instance using openstack server create command
-        - KeyName #name of keypair to SSH into instance
+        - key_name #name of keypair to SSH into instance
         - image_id #name can be used as well, but it's better practice to use ID
         - flavor_id #name or ID, though it is better practice to use ID
-        - security_group_id #security group for the instance (use ID)
+        - security_group_id #security group for the instance (use the security group ID)
         #network will be defined inside resources

   parameters: #declares the parameters
-    KeyName:
+    key_name:
       type: string
       default: <key-name>
-      description: KeyPair to use to be able to SSH into instance
+      description: Key pair to use to be able to SSH into instance
     image_id:
       type: string
       label: <image-name>
       default: <image-id> #Image ID
-      description: The image for the instance will be the Ubuntu-Bionic-Gui
+      description: The image for the instance will be IMAGE-NAME
     flavor_id:
       type: string
       label: <flavor-name>
       default: <flavor-id> #Flavor ID
-      description: The flavor for the instance will be c3.small
+      description: The flavor for the instance will be FLAVOR-NAME
     security_group_id:
       type: string
       default: <security-group-id> #ID of the security group
-      description: Security group: default
+      description: SECURITY-GROUP-NAME #this could be a default security group for example

   resources: #declares the template resources
     test_instance: #name of the instance